Taking Steps: London 2010 Revival Reviews

 Taking Steps (by Henry Hitching)

 Alan Ayckbourn is enjoying a renaissance.
 Between 2003 and 2007 none of his plays was put on in the West End; in 1975 he had five running there simultaneously.
-But of late the acclaimed staging of
+But of late the acclaimed staging of The Norman Conquests at the Old Vic, together with several other successful revivals, has inspired new interest in a writer whose productivity has sometimes caused him to be undervalued.

 Taking Steps is a farce from the Seventies - a portrait of dysfunctional suburbanites, directed by Ayckbourn himself.
 It’s nicely observed and, at times, raucously funny; amid the domestic carnage there is some silvery writing about strained relationships.